 DINNER IN OVERTON SQUARE

 Fresh blood and a new energy have Overton Square back and better than ever.
-Clean your plate at Indian Pass Raw Bar for fresh gulf oysters, fine dining at Bari Ristorante, or double-dip on delicious, casual fare at Babalu and Local Gastropub.
-Knock back a local craft beer on the patio at Bosco's and catch a flick at Studio on the Square, or settle in for a high-quality theatrical performance at Playhouse on the Square.
-There’s no shortage of deliciousness in Overton Square.
+Clean your plate at Porch and Parlor, double-dip on delicious, casual fare at Babalu and Local Gastropub, or knock back a local craft beer on the patio at Bosco's.
+Catch a flick at Studio on the Square, or settle in for a high-quality theatrical performance at Playhouse on the Square.
+There’s no shortage of deliciousness and entertainment in Overton Square.

 NATIONAL CIVIL RIGHTS MUSEUM